Electronic Funds Management Policy

 4. Local Policy

-At Glen Waverley South Primary School, the policy for internet banking is based on the recommended DET guidelines detailed above.
+~At Glen Waverley South Primary School, the policy for electronic funds management is based on the recommended DET guidelines detailed above.

 4.1 CommBiz will be used as the recommended internet banking facility and it will be set up to include various levels of authorisation for each transaction batch as determined by Audit requirements.